 Use care and consideration with oils because if they are absorbed by a cat’s skin by either being sprayed directly onto the cat or ingested, illness or death can occur.
 It is for these reasons that we do not recommend soaking cotton balls in oils and placing them around the house.

-Another idea to keep cats off the lawn or out of the garden is to use water as a deterrent.
+Another idea to keep cats off the lawn or out of your garden is to use water as a deterrent.

 It doesn’t seem feasible to sit outside armed with a spray bottle all day and night, but automatic sprinklers that operate based on motion could do the trick.
 The startling function, sound and water spray should be surprising enough to run the cat away.